ClandininLab/bifrost/README.md

 repository to a location of your choice to obtain the `Snakefile` defining the pipeline and associated configuration files.

-By default, `snakemake` expects to be executed from a "workflow" directory containing a `Snakefile`.
-The bifrost "workflow" directory is named `pipeline`.
+By default, `snakemake` expects to be executed from a workflow directory containing a `Snakefile`.
+The bifrost workflow directory is named `pipeline`.
-If you do not wish to execute `snakemake` from a "workflow" directory, you will have to set the `--snakefile` and `--configfile` arguments.
+If you do not wish to execute `snakemake` from a workflow directory, you will have to set the `--snakefile` and `--configfile` arguments.

 #### Single-node execution

-To execute the pipeline in single-node mode using up to 24 cores, run the following command from within the `pipeline` directory of this repo.
+To execute the pipeline in single-node mode using up to 24 cores on the node with each job using up to 8 cores, run the following command from within the `pipeline` directory of this repo.

 ```
-snakemake --cores 24 --config max_threads=24 --directory /path/to/your/dataset
+snakemake --cores 24 --config max_threads=8 --directory /path/to/your/dataset
 ```

 #### Distributed execution

-The pipeline can then be executed using at most 64 jobs in parallel by running the following command from within the `pipeline` directory of this repo

 Running the following command from within the `pipeline` directory of this repo would execute the the pipeline on nodes with 16 CPUs and 128GB of memory (see